bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 Any code push or pull request to `main` triggers a Workflow called `main`.
 Any code push or pull request to `deploy` triggers a Workflow called `deploy`.

-In the repository, there is a `bitrise.yml` file on both the `main` and the `deploy` branch.
+In the repository, there is a `bitrise.yml` file on both the `main` and the `deploy` branch, containing both Workflows.
 When making changes to the Workflows, the FantasticApp team commits the modified `bitrise.yml` file to both branches to ensure that their Workflows are up to date on both. "%}

 ## Storing the bitrise.yml file on bitrise.io